 Nike Training Club

-The Nike Run Club app is very popular among runners, but stay-at-home orders are not the best time to work on your mile pace.
-Nike’s got another nice workout app, Nike Training Club, that offers tons of exercise routines you can do at home.
+The Nike Run Club app is very popular among runners, but Nike has another nice workout app, Nike Training Club, that offers tons of exercise routines you can do at home.
 Some require modest equipment like dumbbells, but many do not.

 There’s a nice Apple Watch companion app that helps guide you through your workout, too.
-On March 29, Nike made the premium membership (usually $14.99 per month) free “until further notice,” but we would recommend this app even if it hadn't.
+Nike recently the premium membership (usually $14.99 per month) free “for good,” according to the version history for the app in the App Store.
 The membership gives you access to 4-6 week programs, some nutrition and wellness guide stuff, and on-demand classes.
-But even the free tier offers plenty of good at-home workouts with excellent videos.

 One nice thing about Nike’s free access premium access: You don’t have to sign up for a “free” subscription that you’ll forget to cancel and be billed for later.
 Nike just unlocked the free content for everyone.